The Westerner (TV series)

 The Westerner is an American Western television series that aired on NBC from September 30 to December 30, 1960.
 Created and produced by Sam Peckinpah, who also wrote and directed some episodes, the series was a Four Star Television production.
-The Westerner stars Brian Keith as amiable, unexceptional cowhand/drifter Dave Blassingame, and features John Dehner as rakish Burgundy Smith, who appeared in three episodes.
+Brian Keith starred in the lead role of Dave Blassingame, an amiable, unexceptional cowhand and drifter, accompanied by his dog Brown.

 Overview

 Dave Blassingame is a cowboy and drifter who is handy with a gun and his fists, travelling through an often lawless country trying to get enough money together to buy his own ranch.

 His dog Brown is played by Spike, trained by Frank Weatherwax and best known for playing the title role in Old Yeller.
 Brown figures prominently in a number of episodes, appears in all of them, and always appears following Blassingame during the end credits.